ROCKVILLE SPUR TRAIL:

 Directions:

-To start from the Colonial Road parking lot in Manchester; From I-84 take exit 63 to Route 30.
+To start from the Colonial Road parking lot for the Hop River State Park Trail in Manchester [Western End]; From I-84 take exit 63 to Route 30.
 Head east to Route 83 (Oakland St) and head right.
 Turn left on Sheldon Rd into the industrial park.
 Turn right on Colonial Rd and the parking lot will be immediately on your left.

-In 1846, the Providence & Plainfield Railroad was formed to build a railroad from Rhode Island into eastern Connecticut.
-Before construction had even begun, the western terminus had been expanded to Willimantic, then to Hartford, then to Waterbury with the intent of eventually going to the Hudson River in New York.
+In 1846, the Providence & Plainfield Railroad was formed to build a railroad from Rhode Island into Eastern Connecticut.
+Before construction had even begun, the Western terminus had been expanded to Willimantic, then to Hartford, then to Waterbury with the intent of eventually going to the Hudson River in New York.
 The Connecticut portion of the route was chartered to the Hartford & Providence Railroad in 1847.
 Construction began in Hartford that year, building both eastward towards Providence and westward towards Waterbury.
 In 1849, the New York & Hartford Railroad merged with the Hartford & Providence Railroad to become the Hartford, Providence & Fishkill Railroad.
 On December 1, 1849 the initial segment of the Hartford, Providence & Fishkill Railroad between Hartford and Willimantic was opened for business.
 Meanwhile, back in Vernon, in February, 1856, a group of Rockville businessmen began planning the best route for a railroad to connect Rockville, which was already quite industrialized, to the Hartford, Providence & Fishkill Railroad at Vernon Depot.
-The four and a half mile Rockville Railroad was chartered in 1857, but a national depression prevented its construction until 1862.
+The Rockville Railroad was chartered in 1857, but a national depression prevented its construction until 1862.
 Once the line was completed, the Rockville Railroad went into operation in August 1863.
-The Rockville Spur splits off the Hop River State Park Trail in Manchester traveling into Rockville.
+The Rockville Spur splits off the Hop River State Park Trail in Vernon, traveling North, into Rockville.
 For more information visit; VERNON GREENWAYS , VERNON DEPOT and CT RAIL TRAIL EXPLORER .

 HH

-CLICK HERE FOR MAP
+CLICK HERE FOR ROCKVILLE SPUR TRAIL MAP

 BEFORE YOU SET OUT BE SURE TO READ THE